Cluster Forests: Motivation

 RF is a supervised learning methodology and as such there is a clear goal to achieve, i.e., good classification or regression performance.
 In clustering, the goal is less apparent.
 But significant progress has been made in recent years in treating clustering as an optimization problem under an explicitly defined cost criterion; most notably in the spectral clustering methodology~\cite{LuxburgSC:2007,ZhangJordan:2008}.
 Using such criteria makes it possible to develop an analog of RF in the clustering domain.

 Our contributions can be summarized as follows.
 We propose a new cluster ensemble method that incorporates model selection and regularization.
-Empirically CF compares favorably to some popular cluster ensemble methods.
+Empirically CF compares favorably to some popular cluster ensemble methods as well as spectral clustering.
+The improvement of CF over the base clustering algorithm ($K$-means clustering in our current implementation) is substantial.
 We also provide some theoretical support for our work: (1) Under a simplified model, CF is shown to grow the clustering instances in a ``noise-resistant'' manner; (2) we obtain a closed-form formula for the mis-clustering rate of spectral clustering under a perturbation model that yields new insights into aspects of spectral clustering that are relevant to CF.

 The remainder of the paper is organized as follows.
 In Section~\ref{section:method}, we present a detailed description of CF. Related work is discussed in Section~\ref{section:related}.
 This is followed by an analysis of the $\kappa$ criterion and the mis-clustering rate of spectral clustering under a perturbation model in Section~\ref{section:littleTheory}.
-We evaluate our method in Section~\ref{section:experiment} by simulations on Gaussian mixtures and comparison to several popular cluster ensemble methods on real-world data.
+We evaluate our method in Section~\ref{section:experiment} by simulations on Gaussian mixtures and comparison to several popular cluster ensemble methods as well as spectral clustering on some UC Irvine machine learning benchmark datasets.
 Finally we conclude in Section~\ref{section:conclusion}.